 ANTITRUST features original forward-looking articles of practical interest to attorneys, economists, and judges dealing with new court decisions, legislation, or other recent developments.
 Articles by parties or counsel engaged in a litigation about issues involved in that litigation ordinarily are not accepted while the litigation is pending.
 Articles previously published elsewhere and student-written submissions will not be accepted.
 No compensation is paid for articles published in the magazine.

 ANTITRUST welcomes authors’ submission of unsolicited articles and ideas for articles.
-Third-party submissions will not be reviewed.
+Submissions and proposals must be submitted by the authors and not by a third party.
 Articles are reviewed by at least three members of the Editorial Board and are accepted conditionally upon revision and/or rewriting by the author and one or more Editors.
 The magazine's Editorial Board confers periodically as needed to discuss ideas and articles for the forthcoming issue.
 Regular board meetings to review submissions and plan issues are held in August, October, February, April, and July.

 Ideas and articles should be submitted electronically by authors to Tina Miller, Executive Editor, at email@example.com.
 Article length in general should not exceed 16 double-spaced pages.
 Endnotes should be kept to a minimum, and preferably should not exceed 30 in number.
 The magazine generally follows the citation form of the latest edition of the Bluebook.